Ciclosporin

 Common side effects include high blood pressure, headache, kidney problems, increased hair growth, and vomiting.
 Other severe side effects include an increased risk of infection, liver problems, and an increased risk of lymphoma.
 Blood levels of the medication should be checked to decrease the risk of side effects.
 Use during pregnancy may result in preterm birth; however, ciclosporin does not appear to cause birth defects.

 Ciclosporin is believed to work by decreasing the function of lymphocytes.
 It does this by forming a complex with cyclophilin to block the phosphatase activity of calcineurin, which in turn decreases the production of inflammatory cytokines by T-lymphocytes.

 Ciclosporin was isolated in 1971 from the fungus Tolypocladium inflatum and came into medical use in 1983.
 It is on the World Health Organization's List of Essential Medicines.
-In 2020, it was the 212th most commonly prescribed medication in the United States, with more than 2 million prescriptions.
+In 2023, it was the 179th most commonly prescribed medication in the United States, with more than 2 million prescriptions.
 It is available as a generic medication.

 Medical uses

 Ciclosporin is indicated to treat and prevent graft-versus-host disease in bone marrow transplantation and to prevent rejection of kidney, heart, and liver transplants.
 It is also approved in the US for treating of rheumatoid arthritis and psoriasis, persistent nummular keratitis following adenoviral keratoconjunctivitis, and as eye drops for treating dry eyes caused by Sjögren's syndrome and meibomian gland dysfunction.

-In addition to these indications, ciclosporin is also used in severe atopic dermatitis, Kimura disease, pyoderma gangrenosum, chronic hives, acute systemic mastocytosis, and posterior or intermediate uveitis with noninfective cause.
-It is also used, albeit infrequently, in severe rheumatoid arthritis and related diseases.
+In addition to these indications, ciclosporin is also used in severe atopic dermatitis, It has been used in severe rheumatoid arthritis and related diseases.

 Ciclosporin has also been used in people with acute severe ulcerative colitis and hives that do not respond to treatment with steroids.

 Side effects

 Side effects of ciclosporin can include gum enlargement, increased hair growth, convulsions, peptic ulcers, pancreatitis, fever, vomiting, diarrhea, confusion, increased cholesterol, trouble breathing, numbness and tingling (particularly of the lips), itchiness, high blood pressure, potassium retention (possibly leading to hyperkalemia), kidney and liver dysfunction, burning sensations at finger tips, and an increased vulnerability to opportunistic fungal and viral infections.
 Ciclosporin causes hypertension by inducing vasoconstriction in the kidneys and increasing sodium reabsorption.
 The increase in blood pressure can cause cardiovascular events; it is thus recommended that the lowest effective dose for people requiring long-term treatment be used.

 Ciclosporin use after a kidney transplantation is associated with increased levels of uric acid in the blood and, in some cases, gout.
-This is due to the decrease in glomerular filtration rate, which leads to uric acid retention.
-Use of azathioprine as an alternative has shown to reduce the incidence of gouty arthritis.

 Ciclosporin is listed as an IARC Group 1 carcinogen (i.e. there is sufficient evidence of carcinogenicity in humans), specifically leading to squamous cell skin cancer and non-Hodgkin lymphoma.